 Overall, peanuts and peanut butter are pretty bad foods to eat when it comes to acne.
 Unfortunately, many nuts are just as high, or sometimes even higher in inflammation-causing omega-6 fatty acids.

-Dry roasted or raw almonds and almond butter is usually a better choice – almonds are high in skin-clearing vitamin E and prebiotics, but still has it’s fair share of omega-6.
+Dry roasted or raw almonds and almond butter is usually a better choice – almonds are high in skin-clearing vitamin E and prebiotics, but still has its fair share of omega-6.
 Allergies to almonds are also pretty common.

-Peanuts and peanut butter are problematic for acne for a few reasons:
+All-and-all, peanuts and peanut butter are problematic for acne for a few reasons:

 - They’re high in inflammatory omega-6 fatty acids